Master-Pack Group Berhad

 1. Purpose

-The Master-Pack Supplier Code (“SC”) is a guiding standard that we require our suppliers to respect and adhere to, when conducting business with Master-Pack.
-We request that all suppliers read and understand this SC, Master-Pack Code of Business Conduct and Master-Pack Anti-Bribery and Anti-Corruption policy published in our company website and endeavor to meet the minimum standards and commit to progressive improvements in the operations practices in time to come.
+The Master-Pack Supplier Code (‘SC”) is a standard requirement that we require our suppliers to adhere to, when conducting business with Master-Pack.
+We request that all suppliers read and understand and comply to this SC, Master-Pack Code of Business Conduct and Master-Pack AntiBribery and Anti-Corruption policy published in our company website.

-All vendors who does business with Master-Pack are required to read this SC guide and by so doing shall be deem to have read and understood the terms set forth.
-On being approved as Master-Pack supplier and through the acceptance of the Purchase Order, the supplier hereby acknowledges their commitment to comply to the SC.
-However, the demonstration of compliance to SC does not create any third party beneficiary rights to the supplier and the SC is an addition and not in lieu of any provisions of any legal agreement or contract between suppliers and Master-Pack.
+All vendors who do business with Master-Pack are required to read this SC requirement and by so doing shall be deem to have read and understood the terms set forth.
+On being approved as MasterPack supplier and through the acceptance of the Purchase Order, the supplier hereby acknowledges their commitment to take the appropriate actions to comply to the SC.
+However, the demonstration of compliance to SC does not create any third-party beneficiary rights to the supplier and the SC is an addition and not in lieu of any provisions of any legal agreement or contract between suppliers and Master-Pack.

 2. Scope